 Oops!
 Something went wrong while submitting the form

-I first became interested in privacy about four years ago, when I asked an engineer working for Google whether we should really be worried about privacy—wasn’t it just a bunch of hype, I asked?
+The truth is, it started as a simple conversation among friends at a social outing when I asked an engineer working for Google whether we should be worried about the subject—wasn’t ‘privacy’ just a bunch of hype, I asked?

 His reply was chilling: “If people just understood how much we knew about them, they’d be really worried.”

-A bit later, my friend Rick Arney and I were bemoaning the state of politics.
-Our children are friends here in the Bay Area, and we were talking about the world they’d grow up into, and the impossibility, it seems, of getting good national legislation passed in these difficult times.
+Not long after that evening, my friend Rick Arney and I were bemoaning the state of politics in our country.
+Our children are friends here in the San Francisco Bay Area, and we were talking about the world they’d grow up into, and the impossibility, it seemed, of getting good national legislation passed in these difficult times.
 He was extolling the power of California’s ballot initiatives, and their ability to cut through politics.
 We realized a ballot initiative could be the solution to enhance California consumers’ privacy.

 “If people just understood how much we knew about them, they’d be really worried.”